dessalines/essays/how_to_win_a_revolution.md

 - Lives of Lenin and trotsky, Marx and Engels, Toussaint L'Overture, Dessalines, Danton, Che, Ho Chi Minh, Mao.
 Look at the lives of successful revolutionaries.
 - NOT influenced by machiavellianism, democratic
+- Google and read books about guerilla warfare
+- Read David kilcullen - The Coming age of the urban guerilla
+- Less than 50 pages.
+- Like the anarchists cookbook, or how to win a revolution

 # Table of Contents
 1. [What is a Revolution?](#what-is-a-revolution)